axem-solutions/example/docs/dev_env.md

     You can add or delete catalogs with the `dem add-cat` and `dem del-cat` commands.

-After a clean installation, you have the axem organization enabled by default.
+After a clean installation, you have the axem catalog enabled by default.
 You can list the available Development Environments in all available catalogs:

     dem list --all --env